Ma124/vscode-file-templates-ext/README.md

 ### Predefined variables

-*  ```filename``` the output filename.
+* `filename` the output filename.
+* `filepath` the output filepath.
+* `year`: the current year, e.g. `2020`.
+* `date`: the current date, e.g. `1 Jan 2020`.

 ## Templates Location.

-By default, this extension expects the file templates to be placed at the following location, depending of youur OS:
+By default, this extension expects the file templates to be placed at the following location, depending of your OS:

 Linux: